Rankings

 Standout Features of the Program:

 Students are required to run their computations and other modeling tasks via the statistical software program SAS.
-Software license can be purchased through the Cornell licensing store and is valid for one year.
+Software licenses can be purchased through the Cornell licensing store and are valid for one year.
 SAS runs on either Linux or Windows platforms.

 The department houses a collection of previously accepted dissertations along with the post-Ph.D. career information of the student-authors.
 This page is a valuable resource for students preparing for their dissertations or career jump points after earning a doctorate.